aman-abdu/MyProjects/Data Engineering/Azure Data Engineering project 4 - Netflix/README.md

 ## Overview

-In this Data Engineering Project, i have developed end-to-end ETL pipeline that transforms Netflix data from raw formats into high-quality, structured data, ready for advanced analytics, leveraging the Medallion Architecture and Delta Lake.
-I have also implemented increamental data loading in databricks using Autoloader.
+In this Data Engineering Project, I have developed end-to-end ETL pipeline which dynamicaly ingest multiple Netflix raw data from GitHub using API into landing zone in ADLS and we use Databricks Autloader to implement incremental loading as well.
+I have used databricks for data cleaning, aggregating into structured data, leveraging the Medallion Architecture and Delta Lake.
+Implemented Delta Live tables, DLT pipelines for final transformations which then carried out to Serving layer

 ## Prerequisites